jeshi2/jeshi2/README.md

 - 📫 How to reach me **anonymousveans@gmail.com**

-- ⚡ Fun fact **Success is like Pregnancy, We get Congratulation no one knows how many times you get F*cked**
+- ⚡ Fun fact **Success is like Pregnancy, We get Congratulation but no one knows how many times you get F*cked**

 <h3 align="left">Connect with me:</h3>
 <p align="left">